cparisa1/pestiCAN/README.md

-# pestiCAN
+# Project PestiC@N

-This Project is sample model of the Online Delivery of Pesticides.
+# Note: This project is just for the submission of the course project.
+This is not developed for any business purpose or internal or external benefits.